kurttheviking/cubed/README.md

 ## no tcp?

 cubed uses udp to communicate with the cube instance. although tcp is supported by cube, it is not supported by statsd. statsd is designed to be "fire and forget". so too is cubed. if you are looking for guaranteed data persistence, consider using cube's tcp interface directly rather than through statsd and cubed.

-## why cubed

-the future of cube and statsd is uncertain. indeed, that is the fate of all software. however, at present, our team has found the cube evaluator to be one of the more robust options available--after you master the slightly unusual [metric expression syntax](https://github.com/square/cube/wiki/Queries#wiki-metric).

-in addition, the recent [infochimps merge](https://github.com/square/cube/pull/129) into `cube/master` has only increased our appreciation for cube and its maintainers. statsd is, as advertised, both fast and robust for bursted statistical analysis. they are both also rediculously easy to integrate into node applications or any udp-enabled service.

-graphite (which uses carbon) is an incredibly powerful solution. however, the ui and authorization strategies need some tlc. installing graphite is a bit rough-and-tumble and an adventure in python package dependencies.